jonnonz1/nz-statute-book/acts/public/1989/trade-in-endangered-species-act-1989.md

   (a) the Department of Conservation:
   (b) such Crown Research Institute (within the meaning of the Crown Research Institutes Act 1992) as the Minister from time to time determines:
   (c) the Ministry of Agriculture and Forestry:
-  (d) the Ministry of Fisheries or the National Institute of Water and Atmospheric Research, or both, as the Minister determines:
+  (d) the Ministry of Fisheries or the New Zealand Institute for Earth Science Limited, or both, as the Minister determines:
   (e) such other person or body that the Minister determines,— (2) The Scientific Authorities Committee may co-opt additional members and may delegate its function as a scientific authority to any subcommittee consisting of 1 or more members of the Committee, including co-opted members.
 (3) Subject to this Act, the Committee may regulate its procedure in such manner as it thinks fit.